Akuli/jou/doc/perf.md

 | 39.5 seconds  | 1.05 seconds                  | 2.71 seconds  |

 Note that an interpreted language like Python is quite slow in comparison.
-In an interpreted language, you typically avoid doing things that need to be fast, and you instead do those things using a different language.
+In an interpreted language,
+you typically use a library written in a different language to work around this.
-For example, in Python it is common to use `numpy` to perform calculations, and because `numpy` is written in C, it is much faster than pure Python code would be.
+For example, in Python it is common to use `numpy` to perform calculations, and because `numpy` is written in C, it is much faster than pure Python code.

 Another interesting thing is that Jou appears to be about 2-3 times slower than C.
 However, the Jou program runs in only **0.47 seconds** if we enable optimizations: